Kami: What about the others?

-In villainous variations, the villain's motive for not rescuing someone is explicitly due to not liking the victim.
-Sometimes, the person the villain refuses to save is the hero since after all, they are arch enemies and the hero would just ruin his plans as always.
+In villainous variations, the villain's motive for not rescuing someone is because they simply don't like the victim.
+Sometimes, the person the villain refuses to save is the hero since after all, they are arch enemies and the hero would just ruin his plans.

-Sometimes, this doesn't last long.
+In some cases, this doesn't last long.
 The hero will eventually end up saving the villain, jerk, or annoyance, albeit with some reluctance.
-Sometimes, it could be his conscience that causes him to return to help him.
-Sometimes, he'll get called out by his friends, either being told that he's no better than the enemy, that the villain/jerk isn't such a bad guy, or that he's no real hero.
+Sometimes, it could be their conscience that causes them to return to help the unlikable person.
+Sometimes, they'll get called out by their friends, either being told that they're no better than the enemy, that the villain/jerk isn't such a bad guy, or that they're no real hero.
 Villains who eventually save the life of those they don't like can be due to pragmatic reasons or to show that he isn't that bad after all.

-When this trope is applied specifically to a hostage situation, it's You Can Keep Her.
-Contrast Save the Villain (a hero saves a villain) and Villainous Rescue (a villain saves a hero).
+When this trope is applied specifically to a hostage situation, it's You Can Keep Her!.
 May lead to Murder by Inaction.
 If they refuse to save someone because it's not their problem, it's Bystander Syndrome.
-Contrast Complaining About Rescues They Don't Like and Unwanted Rescue, and compare Mistreatment-Induced Betrayal.
+If they react to the disliked's predicament with glee, especially if the disliked is beyond rescuing, that's And There Was Much Rejoicing.
+Contrast Save the Jerk (a hero saves a jerkass), Save the Villain (a hero saves a villain), Villainous Rescue (a villain saves a hero), Complaining About Rescues They Don't Like and Unwanted Rescue, and compare Mistreatment-Induced Betrayal and Callousness Towards Emergency.